 Industry Guidelines and other tools are currently under review, awaiting a final decision of Government.

 - Industry guideline – Protecting vulnerable customers from potential financial abuse: As a framework to banks, this industry guideline explains what financial abuse can look like, how it can impact customers and the bank’s relationships with their customers, and how banks staffs can respond.

 - Industry guideline – Responding to requests from a power of attorney or court-appointed administrator: This industry guideline explains how these different arrangements work legally across Australia, how they are used by bank customers and their substitute decision-makers, and provides a framework for how banks should respond to these arrangements.

-- Consumer fact sheet – Setting up power of attorney to help manage your banking needs: This fact sheet covers what customers need to know in order to set up power of attorney arrangements to manage their banking needs and what they can expect from banks.
+- Customer Fact Sheet – Setting up power of attorney to help manage your banking needs: This fact sheet covers what customers need to know in order to set up power of attorney arrangements to manage their banking needs and what they can expect from banks.
 Customers must weigh up the risks and benefits and make a decision based on what matters most to them, without pressure from anyone else because these arrangements can be misused.

 - New tool to help detect financial abuse of Australians – Following a successful trial with major banks, Capacity Australia, with support from the Australian Banking Association (ABA), has released a simple online education and assessment tool to help bank staff combat rising financial abuse of vulnerable people.